react-native-google-signin/docs/docs/buttons/native.md

 # GoogleSigninButton

 This is the sign in button that you can use in iOS and Android apps.
-It renders `null` when used on the Web.
+It renders `null` when used on the web.
 On macOS, a simplified version of the button is rendered because the native SDK does not offer a button component for macOS.

 The reason why you might want to use this native button is that it's localized out of the box, so the label will be translated to the currently active language automatically (if your localization is set up correctly - doing that is out of scope for this guide).